-Martinez has directed 11 feature films: Citizen Verdict (Armand Assante), Wake of Death (Jean Claude Van Damme), The Chaos Experiment (Val Kilmer), VIKTOR (Gerard Depardieu/Elizabeth Hurley), General Commander (Steven Seagal) five films in the Mister Mayfair series (Armand Assante, Steven Bauer), Father Christmas is Back (Elizabeth Hurley, John Cleese, Kelsey Grammer, Nathalie Cox) and most recently, One Year Off (Jeff Fahey, Nathalie Cox, Chad Michael Collins), and most recently, A Week in Paradise (Malin Ackerman, Connie Nielsen, Philip Winchester).
+Martinez has directed 12 feature films: Citizen Verdict (Armand Assante), Wake of Death (Jean Claude Van Damme), The Chaos Experiment (Val Kilmer), VIKTOR (Gerard Depardieu/Elizabeth Hurley), General Commander (Steven Seagal) five films in the Mister Mayfair series (Armand Assante, Steven Bauer), Father Christmas is Back (Elizabeth Hurley, John Cleese, Kelsey Grammer, Nathalie Cox), One Year Off (Jeff Fahey, Nathalie Cox, Chad Michael Collins), and most recently, A Week in Paradise (Malin Ackerman, Connie Nielsen, Philip Winchester).
 Grandpa’s Got a Girlfriend is coming up next.

-Producing Highlights include: Modigliani (Andy Garcia and Elsa Zylberstein), Land of the Blind (Ralph Fiennes, Donald Sutherland), The Groomsmen (Ed Burns), I Could Never Be Your Woman (Paul Rudd, Michelle Pfeiffer), The Flock (Richard Gere and Claire Danes), VIKTOR (Gerard Depardieu and Elizabeth Hurley), General Commander (Steven Seagal) the Mister Mayfair series, My Dad’s Christmas Date (Jeremy Piven) and Father Christmas is Back (Elizabeth Hurley, John Cleese, Kelsey Grammer, Nathalie Cox) and A Week in Paradise (Malin Ackerman Connie Nielsen and Philip Winchester).
+Producing Highlights include: Modigliani (Andy Garcia and Elsa Zylberstein), Land of the Blind (Ralph Fiennes, Donald Sutherland), The Groomsmen (Ed Burns), I Could Never Be Your Woman (Paul Rudd, Michelle Pfeiffer), The Flock (Richard Gere and Claire Danes), VIKTOR (Gerard Depardieu and Elizabeth Hurley), General Commander (Steven Seagal) the Mister Mayfair series, My Dad’s Christmas Date (Jeremy Piven), Father Christmas is Back (Elizabeth Hurley, John Cleese, Kelsey Grammer, Nathalie Cox) and A Week in Paradise (Malin Ackerman Connie Nielsen and Philip Winchester).